-A small bathroom may not sound appealing at first but if you use every inch wisely, your bathroom can easily turn into a stylish and functional area.
+A small bathroom may not sound appealing at first, but if you use every inch of it wisely, your bathroom can easily turn into a stylish and functional area.

 The right tweaks and changes can transform your humble space into a sanctuary.
-In fact, even if you don’t have a bathtub there are still other ways to enjoy a DIY spa experience right in the comforts of your small bathroom.
-It’s all about making the space comfortable.
+In fact, even if you don’t have a bathtub, there are still other ways to enjoy a DIY spa experience in your small bathroom.
+It’s all about making the entire space comfortable.
 Invest in useful items that have a luxurious feel.
 Really work on creating an ambiance that will encourage you to relax and unwind.
-Just pay attention to details, and you will be able to maximize the space and make the best of what you have.
+Pay attention to the smallest details, and you will be able to maximize the space and make the most of what you have.

 Need our help?
 Here are some ideas that can help make your small bathroom more relaxing.

 Even if you have the most luxurious bathroom in the world, it will be hard to relax if your bathroom is a mess.
 You need to start with the basics and work on making your bathroom clean and clutter-free.
 Don’t purchase too many knick-knacks that don’t really add to the value of your bathroom.
-And keep the items you use everyday in easy to reach areas so you won’t make a huge mess looking for them.
+Keep the items you use every day in easy-to-reach areas so you won’t have trouble looking for them.

 Since a small bathroom does not give you a lot of space to play around, focus your attention on details that don’t necessarily take up a lot of space - lighting is a perfect example.
-If you can, try to flood your bathroom with natural light to make it feel bigger, but if that’s not possible, at least try to make sure that the work areas of your bathroom are well-lit.
+If you can, flood your bathroom with natural light to make it feel bigger, but if that’s not possible, at the very least make sure that the work areas of your bathroom are well lit.
 The lighting in your bathroom should be both functional and flattering.
 It is important to find a color that makes your bathroom look warm and inviting.

 Spas work hard on creating the right mood for people who want to relax.
 This is because the look and feel of a certain place can make or break the pampering experience.
 Instead of trying to find ways to make your bathroom bigger, focus your energy on creating the right atmosphere for the space you already have.
 What can you do to make it more relaxing?
 How can you create the right mood?

-Scented candles, zen music and maybe a small plant can help make your bathroom feel more relaxing.
-You can think of a theme you can play with every so often.
-Just try to keep your accessories functional as well to really maximize the space.
+Scented candles, zen music, and maybe a small plant can help make your bathroom feel more relaxing.
+Think of a theme you can play with every so often.
+Try to keep your accessories functional as well to really maximize the space.

 If you have a small bathroom, you might find it quite frustrating that you don’t have a tub.
 While it’s true that this somewhat limits your relaxation options, there are still other ways to relax.
-For example, a simple DIY foot spa can be a real gamechanger.
-When done right, foot spas can be just as relaxing as soaking in the tub.
+For example, a simple DIY foot spa can be a real game changer.
+When done right, a foot spa can be just as relaxing as a soak in the tub.

 Giving yourself a DIY foot spa is a great way to relax after a long day.
-It’s especially beneficial if you spent hours on your feet.
+It’s especially beneficial if you have spent hours on your feet.
 A DIY spa can also help you get rid of dead skin cells and calluses.
-With regular treatments, you will probably see improvement on our skin as well.
+With regular treatments, you might see improvement on your skin as well.

-If you are looking for ways to make your DIY spa more relaxing, try our Detox Foot Soak made from all natural ingredients including USP Grade Pure Epsom Salt, 100% Certified Pure Essential Oils, & Vitamin C Crystals.
+If you are looking for ways to make your DIY spa more relaxing, try our Detox Foot Soak made from all-natural ingredients, including USP-grade, pure Epsom salt, 100% pure essential oils, and Vitamin C crystals.

-Made from Magnesium and Sulfate, Epsom salt is known to help with relaxation.
-It is popular among athletes because it helps soothe aching muscles and detoxify the body.
-It can also help smoothen skin!
+Made from magnesium and sulfate, Epsom salt is known to help with relaxation.
+It is popular among athletes because it helps soothe aching muscles.

 Ready for your foot spa?
 Check out our various Epsom salt blends here.